- ACCHO to reduce diabetes-related vision loss in mob

 In addition to the AMS stream MMM2-7 location eligibility, RVTS is also offering Targeted Recruitment locations for 2022 (there are currently 5 Aboriginal Medical Services as approved Targeted Recruitment locations) as listed on the RVTS website.

-Webinar: Supporting the journey of women birthing Aboriginal babies in NSW
+Supporting women birthing Aboriginal babies webinar

 Supporting the journey of women birthing Aboriginal babies in NSW